m0xpd/EUCLIDplus/README.md

 Switching between syncrhonous and asynchronous operation can be achieved manually, using the SYNC pushbutton, or by CV control via the Sync input.

+There is a fuller description of the principle behind EUCLID+ operation [here](https://github.com/m0xpd/EUCLIDplus/tree/main/Operation#readme) and detailed description of circuit operation here.

 Full design details for EUCLID+ including schematics, PCB layouts and a Front Panel design, are presented in the hardware folder.

 EUCLID+ is published under [CC BY-SA 4.0 License](https://github.com/m0xpd/EUCLIDplus/blob/main/LICENSE.txt).